The Fundamental Difference

 Conclusion on Choosing the Right Dosage Form

-There's no universal answer to the question of the right dosage form.
-The best choice depends on your individual priorities.
-The oral form is particularly suitable if efficacy and simplicity are your priorities, you have no concerns about systemic effects, and you prefer the most cost-effective option.
-Topical application is ideal if side effect reduction is important to you, you want to start cautiously, you already had side effects with oral administration, or you're willing to invest a bit more time.
+Topical application is ideal if side effect reduction is important to you.
+It's also suitable if you want to start cautiously, already had side effects with oral administration, or are willing to invest a bit more time.